Bełżec Museum and Memorial Site

-Bełżec Museum and Memorial Site, also known as Museum – Memorial Site in Bełżec is a memorial complex and martyrology museum located on the grounds of the former German Nazi Belzec extermination camp, commemorating approximately 450,000 Jews from Poland and other European countries who were killed there between 1942 and 1943.
+Bełżec Museum and Memorial Site, also known as Museum – Memorial Site in Bełżec, is a memorial complex and martyrology museum located on the grounds of the former German Nazi Belzec extermination camp, commemorating approximately 450,000 Jews from Poland and other European countries who were killed there between 1942 and 1943.

 For nearly 20 years, the former camp grounds remained unmarked and unsecured.
 The first monument was unveiled there only in 1963.
 It did not include elements indicating that the victims of the camp were of Jewish nationality and soon began to fall into disrepair.
 In the second half of the 1990s, based on an agreement between the Polish government and the United States Holocaust Memorial Museum in Washington, work began on a new memorial.
 On 1 January 2004, the Museum – Memorial Site in Bełżec was established as a branch of the Majdanek State Museum.
 Six months later, the new memorial complex was unveiled.

 Both the monument-cemetery and the museum exhibition were positively received by experts and art critics.

 History

 Extermination camp

 The camp in Bełżec was the first of three extermination centers established by the Germans as part of Operation Reinhard.
-It operated from March 1942, serving the extermination of the Jewish population.
-According to Robert Kuwałek, the number of its victims is estimated at approximately 440,000–453,000 people.
+It operated from March 1942, and its sole purpose was the extermination of the Jewish population.
+According to Robert Kuwałek, the number of its victims is estimated at 440,000–453,000 people.
 The vast majority of the victims were Polish Jews, although about 25,000–30,000 Jews from Austria, Czechoslovakia, Germany, Slovakia, and Hungary were also among the murdered.
 For the German Nazis, the Bełżec camp was a sort of "laboratory" for genocide, and the extermination techniques developed there were later applied in other camps of Operation Reinhard.

 In mid-December 1942, the extermination operation in Bełżec was interrupted.
 At the same time, the Germans began dismantling the camp and erasing traces of the crime.
 By June 1943, all buildings, fences, and guard towers were demolished.
 Mass graves were emptied, and the bodies extracted from them were burned on special grills.
 Young trees were planted on the camp grounds.
 After some time, a farm was also established there, inhabited by a Volksdeutsche with his family (probably one of the former guards).